 Abstract

-Human Trafficking is considered on of the key humanitarian crises of our time.
+Human Trafficking is considered one of the key humanitarian crises of our time.
 Public opinion and policymakers alike call for meaningful responses to human trafficking and modern slavery.
 Counter-trafficking legislation and policy often portrays human trafficking and modern slavery as criminal law problems, which can be remedied through tougher border controls.

 This chapter argues that human trafficking cannot be solved through border-focussed anti-immigration measures, but needs to be approached as a gendered migration problem, which requires greater protections for vulnerable workers, particularly for female workers in private households and in the sex industry.